 There are many reasons to train your Labrador to be a watchdog, apart from the fact that it is one of the smartest dogs out there.
 A Labrador is the most loyal dog you can find, but don’t expect it to fight.

-Are Labradors protective?
+Are Labradors Protective?

-The Labrador Retriever is not only a wonderful pet, but also improves people’s lives in many ways.
+The Labrador Retriever is not only a wonderful pet but also improves people’s lives in many ways.
 Even if they perceive the threat closely, there is a good chance that your Labrador will react with the flight mechanism instead of the combat mechanism and go to another room or even completely out of the house.

-Can you train a Labrador to be a watchdog?
+Can you Train a Labrador to be a Watchdog?